justtcallmejayy/AskHub/README.md

    ```bash
    npm start
    ```
-   By default, the app should run on `http://localhost:8080` (or a port specified in your environment).
+   The app should default on `http://localhost:8080` (or a port specified in your environment).

 ---